adambard/learnxinyminutes-docs/gdscript2.html.markdown

 } # Dictionary holds key-value pairs.
 var p_arr = PoolStringArray(["Hi", "there", "!"]) # Pool arrays can
                                                   # only hold a certain type.

+# Doc comments can apply to properties

+## How many times this object has jumped
+var jump_count = 0

 # Built-in vector types:
 var v2 = Vector2(1, 2)